 In 2017, Netflix aired "F is for Family."
 Episode One featured a husband who had just reconciled with his wife, thanks to Father Pat.
 He is shown pulling a crucifix out of his pocket, asking the Lord for strength while chanting, "vagina, vagina, vagina."
 Episode Six showed their son masturbating while staring at a candle with an image of Our Blessed Mother.
-Further, Episode Nine depicted the priest-who of course is a homosexual-fondling Jesus' body on a crucifix, saying, "Oh, you've got a swimmer's body."
+Episode Nine depicted the priest-who of course is a homosexual-fondling Jesus' body on a crucifix, saying, "Oh, you've got a swimmer's body."

-Now Sarandos may not consider these scenes to be hate speech, however, many practicing Catholics would beg to differ.
+Now this may not be hate speech as determined by Sarandos, but many practicing Catholics would beg to differ.